lphansen/Twisted/README.md

 [id3]: http://www.tomsargent.com/
 [id4]: https://larspeterhansen.org/research/papers/

-## To-dos:
-1. Ask for feedbacks from Tom and Lars

 ## File structures
-1. __main.ipynb__ is a notebook producing interactive figures accompanying our paper
+1. __main.ipynb__ is a Python 3 based notebook producing interactive figures accompanying our paper
-2. __single_capital.ipynb__ illustrate and demonstrate our code for solving our model in single capital stock case
+2. __single_capital.ipynb__ is a Julia notebook illustrating and demonstrating our code for solving our model in single capital stock case
-3. __two_capitals.ipynb__ illustrate and demonstrate our code for solving our model in two capital stocks case We have a Binder for users to play with our notebook without setting up files on their local machine: [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/lphansen/Twisted/master)
+3. __two_capitals.ipynb__ is a Julia notebook illustrating and demonstrating our code for solving our model in two capital stocks case
+We have a Binder for users to play with our notebook without setting up files on their local machine: [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/lphansen/Twisted/master)

 ## Prerequisites

-This project simply requires the Anaconda distribution of Python version 3.x and Julia 1.1.x.
+This project simply requires the Anaconda distribution of Python version 3.x and Julia 1.0 or higher versions.
 Additional dependencies and prerequisites are handled automatically in setup.

 ## Installing and activating the environment